Mitsubishi ME21/24 engine: General

 The naming of Mitsubishi engines after the dissolution of the Zaibatsu reflected which factory they were built in.
 M stood for the Mizushima plant, E for engine, and 21 for being the 21st engine development by Mizushima, thus "ME21".
 When the 2G10 engine (a water-cooled version of the ME24) was introduced in late 1968, Mitsubishi's new unified naming convention had taken effect and thus its very different name.

 The ME21 was first used in the Mitsubishi 360 light commercial of April 1961, and then in the Minica passenger car.
 The later ME24 engines were seen in a variety of Mitsubishi's lower end Kei cars and trucks, until production ended in late 1972.
 Due to ever tighter anti-pollution legislation as well as a more demanding customer base, the air-cooled ME24 eventually made way for more modern engines.
 When installed in the A100/100V Minicas, the ME24 was referred to as the "Yellow" engine.

 ME21

 The 359 cc twin cylinder two-stroke ME21/ME21A was used in the 360 pickup truck and the first generation Minica LA20.
-Power was only 17 hp.
+Power was only 17 PS.